What to do immediately after a truck accident

 The Commercial Insurance Process Is Different

 Your own insurance company will handle your claim, but if your injuries are significant or if liability is disputed, you need an attorney who understands commercial trucking liability.
-This is not lik
+This is different from a car accident — the stakes and the complexity are higher.

 Tell your insurance company you were hit by a commercial truck.
 Have the truck company's information ready.
 Have the police report number.
 Be straightforward when they ask what happened, but don't provide a recorded statement without talking to an attorney first.
 In a commercial trucking case, recorded statements can be used against you, and the process is more adversarial than it is with regular car accident cases.